zenria/redis-async-pool/Readme.md

  `redis-async-pool` implements a deadpool manager for asynchronous connections of the [redis crate](https://crates.io/crates/redis).
 Connections returned by the pool can be used  as regular `redis::aio::Connection`.

+## Foreword

+You may not need of a pool of async connections to Redis.
+Depending on your workload, a multiplexed connection will be way faster.
+Using the [`ConnectionManager`](https://docs.rs/redis/0.17.0/redis/aio/struct.ConnectionManager.html) provided by the redis crate, you can achieve very high performances without pooling connections.

  ## Features

  - runtime agnostic (tested with tokio & async-std)